Too Skinny: When Do You Need To Stop?

 Every person has their own tastes and aesthetic perception.
 An eager popularization of certain clothing styles, makeup trends, or hairstyles may be understandable, and doesn’t cause any drastic changes in one’s life.
 However, praising certain facial features, as for example a straight nose and plump lips or popularizing picture-perfect bodies may inveigle people into going under the knife in order to fit into the present day notion of beauty.
 Some are blinded by the idea of becoming skinny and they are going out of their way to see the number on their scale drop dramatically without taking their health and overall well-being into consideration.

 Now, talking about body and thinness, you may think what is too skinny?
-Your normal weight may vary depending on such factors as your height, age, and gender (5, 9), and is determined mostly by your body mass index (BMI) (8).
+Your normal weight may vary depending on such factors as your height, age, and gender (5, 9), and is usually evaluated using your body mass index (BMI) (8).
 You can calculate your BMI by dividing your weight by squared height (kg/m2, or lbs/inches2 × 703).
 BMI can be classified as follows:

 - Less than 18.5 is underweight